Skip to Content

 • Poor information design or signal-to-noise imbalance

 Human error in safety incidents may be reframed as brain–environment mismatches, rather than individual failures.
+Identifying this mismatch informs opportunities for improvement, re-design of systems of control and work design review.

 Neuropsychology and the Roots of Error